-Advanced Multi-Axis Machining (Spring) MAC 234 2 3 3
+MAC 234 Advanced Multi-Axis Machining (Spring) 2 3 3

-Prerequisites: MAC 224 and MEC 231 Corequisites: None
+Prerequisites: MAC 224 and MEC 231

+Coreguisites: None

-This course includes multi-axis machining using machining centers with multiaxis capabilities.
+This course includes multi-axis machining using machining centers with multi-axis capabilities.
 Emphasis is placed on generation of machining center input with a CAM system and setup and operation of pallet changer and rotary system for multi-axis machining fixtures.
 Upon completion, students should be able to convert CAD to output for multi-axis machining centers, including tooling, setup, and debugging processes.

-MAC 241Jigs and Fixtures I (Fall)264Prerequisites:MAC 142Corequisites:NoneThis course introduces the application and use of jigs and fixtures.Emphasis isplaced on design and manufacture of simple jigs and fixtures.Upon completion,students should be able to design and build simple jigs and fixtures.
-MAC 241AB Jigs and Fixtures I-AB (Fall) Prerequisites: MAC 142 Corequisites: None The first of two parts of MAC 241.
-1 3 2 MAC 241BB Jigs and Fixtures I-BB (Spring)13Prerequisites: MAC 241ABCorequisites: NoneA continuation of MAC 241AB and final part of MAC 241.
-2 Prerequisites: Corequisites: ilize d in 2 the p o produ 2 ucuction of metal parts.
+MAC 241 Jigs and Fixtures I (Fall)

+This course introduces the application and use of jigs and fixtures.
+Emphasis is placed on design and manufacture of simple jigs and fixtures.
+Upon completion, students should be able to design and build simple jigs and fixtures.

+MAC 241AB Jigs and Fixtures I-AB (Fall)

+The first of two parts of MAC 241.

+MAC 241BB Jigs and Fixtures I-BB (Spring)

+Prerequisites: MAC 241AB Corequisites: None

+A continuation of MAC 241AB and final part of MAC 241.

+MAC 247 Production Tooling (Spring)

+This course provides advanced study in tooling currently utilized in the production of metal parts.
 Emphasis is placed on the proper use of tooling used on CNC and other production machine tools.
-Upon completion, students should be able to choose proper tool grades based on manufacturing requirements and troubleshoot carbide-tooling problems.
+Upon completion, students should be able to choose proper tool grades based on manufacturing requirements and trouble-shoot carbide-tooling problems.

-MAC 248 Production Procedures (Spring) 1 2 2
+MAC 248 Production Procedures (Spring)

-Prerequisites: MAC 122, MAC 124, and MEC 231 Corequisites: None
+Prerequisites: MAC 122, MAC 124, and MEC 231